 Do you offer additional post operations?

-Not yet - we do recognize that there are common needs beyond cutting, and we hope to offer additional services in the future.
+Aside from bending, we do not.
+We do recognize that there are common needs beyond cutting, and we hope to offer additional services in the future.

 What are your lead-times for laser-cut metal parts?

-Our standard lead-time is 7 business days, but there are options during checkout for lead-times as short as 1 business day.
+Our standard lead-time is 5 business days, but there are options during checkout for lead-times as short as same day.
 We guarantee whatever lead-time you select during checkout, but we'll ship your parts early when we can.

 I have a picture I want cut - can you make a DXF for me?

 Not at this time.
 Because we handle a large number of orders every day, we don't have time and resources to prepare custom artwork for laser-cutting.
 Stay tuned, though!
 We may have something for you in the near future.

 What materials and thicknesses can you laser cut?